Order selection in GARMA models for count time series: a Bayesian perspective: Simulations

 \subsubsection{Summary}

-In summary, considering the scenarios studied in the paper, we have evidence that the use of a burn-in before proceeding with inference is very effective in improving point estimation and model selection, whereas using a thinning approach does not significantly improve effective sample size and its use is not recommended.
+In summary, considering the scenarios studied in the paper, we have evidence that the use of a burn-in before proceeding with inference is very effective in improving point estimation and model selection, whereas using a thinning approach does not significantly improve effective sample size.
 Furthermore, the use of a burn-in mitigates the dependence in the scale hyperparameter otherwise observed in the results, allowing for a more reliable use of the method.

 \FloatBarrier